Man rams car into 2 Capitol police; 1 officer, driver killed

 “Today, once again, these heroes risked their lives to protect our Capitol and our country, with the same extraordinary selflessness and spirit of service seen on January 6,” House Speaker Nancy Pelosi said in a statement.
 “On behalf of the entire House, we are profoundly grateful.”

-The U.S. Capitol complex was placed on lockdown after Friday’s shooting, and staffers were told they could not enter or exit buildings.
+The U.S. Capitol complex was placed on lockdown for a time after Friday’s shooting, and staffers were told they could not enter or exit buildings.
 Video showed Guard troops mobilizing near the area of the crash.

 Video posted online showed a dark colored sedan crashed against a vehicle barrier and a police K-9 dog inspecting the vehicle.
 Law enforcement and paramedics could be seen caring for at least one unidentified individual.